sudoFerraz/DAOFitnessSelection/README.md

 the right of minting a new NFT(RetiredNFT), which is the gateway token of RetirementDAO, who controls the treasury.

-The RetirementDAO treasury could then, redistributes all ETH received into a staking pool in aave, and share all returns from it equally between RetiredNFT holders through a stream like degen_dogs (https://github.com/markcarey/degendogs) did.
+The RetirementDAO treasury could then, redistribute all ETH received into a staking pool in aave, and share all returns from it equally between RetiredNFT holders through a stream like degen_dogs (https://github.com/markcarey/degendogs) did.

-With a fitness function being based on how many certain tokens are staked or that a person has ownership of, the applications of such selection does not include any incentives for over-time participantion on a DAO or a Protocol, for this reason, one could consider creating a new ERC20 for issuance within the "staking" action, which therefore would enable the opportunity of a compound mechanism that would incentivise
+With a fitness function being based on how many certain tokens are staked or that a person has ownership of, such selection does not include any incentives for over-time participantion on a DAO or a Protocol, for this reason, one could consider creating a new ERC20 for issuance within the "staking" action, which therefore would enable the opportunity of a compound mechanism that would incentivise